-After a fatal accident Claire stays behind all alone, with visible and invisible scars.
-A mangled body patched up afterwards.
+After a fatal accident, Claire stays behind all alone, with visible and invisible scars.
+A mangled body patched up afterward.
 But she can no longer enjoy life to its full extent.
 And there’s also the unbearable pain caused by the loss of her son.
-The result is a bitter, suffering and obnoxious woman abandoned by everyone.
+The result is a bitter, suffering, and obnoxious woman abandoned by everyone.
 The support group prefers her to seek a different kind of help because of her anger issues.
-The physiotherapist is giving up on her because she has the impression that Claire makes no attempt to rehabilitate.
+The physiotherapist is giving up on her because she has the impression that Claire doesn’t want to rehabilitate.
 Her husband left her for an unknown reason.
 Is it because of her moods and harsh remarks?
 Is there some reproach?
 Has Claire thrown him out because she doesn’t tolerate pity?
 We can only guess.
-Similarly, the conditions or cause of the accident are unknown.
-The only one who sticks to Claire, is her faithful housekeeper, the likeable Mexican Silvana.
+Similarly, the conditions or the cause of the accident are unknown.
+The only one who sticks to Claire, is her faithful housekeeper, the likable Mexican Silvana.

 You don’t believe in anything.

 Just do it.